-The twins' birthday party was a week ago.
-It was teddy bear picnic themed, which I think is such a fun, casual theme for a party.
+The twins’ birthday party was a week ago.
+It was a teddy bear picnic theme, which I think is such a fun, casual theme for a party.

-For part of the party favors, and instead of party hats, I made all of the little party goers teddy bear ears to wear … well actually they got to choose between teddy bear ears and bumble bee headbands.
+Instead of supplying party hats for the guests, I handmade teddy bear ears for everyone to wear and take home.
+Actually, they got to choose between teddy bear ears and bumblebee headbands.